elastic/package-registry/CONTRIBUTING.md

 4. Review fields file and exported fields in docs.

-    The fields files (`package-fields.yml`, `fields.yml` and `ecs.yml`) present in the package are created from original `fields.yml` files and the ECS schema.
-It may happen that original sources have a typo, bad description or misses field definitions.
+    The fields files (`package-fields.yml`, `fields.yml` and `ecs.yml`) in the package were created from original `fields.yml` files and the ECS schema.
+It may happen that original sources have a typo, bad description or misses a field definition.
 The goal of this action item is to verify if produced artifacts are correct.

 5. Metricbeat: add missing configuration options.